 Copenhageners love their bikes.
 Cycling is fast, convenient, healthy, climate-friendly, enjoyable - and cheap, although Copenhageners honestly love their bikes no matter their financial income.
 Even top politicians ride their bike every day to parliament.

-Actually, only 29% of the households in Copenhagen even own a car.
-In comparison, there are more bikes than inhabitants in Copenhagen, 454 kilometres of cycle tracks and traffic lights that are coordinated in favour of cyclists during rush hour.
+Actually, there are more bikes than inhabitants in Copenhagen, 375 kilometres of cycle tracks and traffic lights that are coordinated in favour of cyclists during rush hour.
 While motorists sit in tailbacks, cyclists tend to sweep through the city.

 Thus Copenhagen is a city that invites you to cycle.
 It is simply our way of life, and if you want to experience it the local way, you have to jump in the saddle.
 As a first time visitor in Copenhagen the amount of bicycles on the streets can be overwhelming, but you will soon get the hang of it and start loving it.
 Try reading our 5 reasons why you'll love biking in Copenhagen.
 If you feel rusty, avoid morning and afternoon rush hour, and check out the traffic rules before you go.